-The Governor’s Parental Choice in Education Act will support and protect alternative school options for parents and students across New York State and will increase investment in education by encouraging more charitable donations – donations that benefit all students regardless of what type of school they attend.
+The Education Tax Credit will increase investment in education and scholarships by encouraging more charitable donations – donations that benefit all students regardless of what type of school they attend.

-The Parental Choice in Education Act includes the Education Tax Credit which allows for $150 million in education tax credits annually:
+The Education Tax Credit which allows for $300 million in education tax credits annually:

-- Scholarships to low- and middle-income students to attend either a public school outside of their district or a nonpublic school
+- Increases funds for scholarships to low- and middle-income students to attend a private school or public school outside of their district; and,

 How the Tax Credits Work

-Individuals and businesses can receive a tax credit for up to 75 percent of their donations made to not-for-profit organizations that award scholarships to private and out-of-district public schools based on financial need of the students’ families.
+Individuals and businesses can receive a tax credit for a share of their donations made to public education and approved nonprofit organizations that provide educational programming or award scholarships to private and out-of-district public schools.

-This tax credit will reimburse teachers who pay out of their own pockets to buy supplies for their classrooms.
+This Education Tax Credit will reimburse teachers who pay out of their own pockets to buy supplies for their classrooms.
 Public school teachers will be eligible for $200 to support the purchase of instructional materials and supplies for use in classrooms.
-This credit will benefit educators and students throughout the state, and will be administered on a first come, first served basis.
+This credit will benefit educators and students throughout the state.